MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AnalysisServices/v3.0.0/Set-AzureRmAnalysisServicesServer.md

 ```

 ### -PassThru
-Will return the deleted server details if the operation completes successfully
+Indicates that this cmdlet returns the Analysis Services server details, if the operation succeeds.

 ```yaml
 Type: SwitchParameter